It wasn’t that long ago when all this digital marketing stuff was a piece of cake.

 If you’ve been doing digital marketing for any length of time, you won’t need me to remind you that whatever worked for you then, probably doesn’t work now.
 Worse than that: I’ve recently had a couple of discussions with small business owners who not only tell me their current marketing isn’t working.
-They can’t find any marketing tactic that works to any degree of reach or repeatability.
+Perhaps they’re listening to the wrong people, and taking bad advice.
+Regardless, they can’t find any marketing tactic that works to any degree of reach or repeatability.

 What Worked Then Doesn’t Work Now

 Businesses are posting more often on social media channels while getting a smaller and smaller rate of return (whatever they determine ‘rate of return’ as being, that is).
 It wasn’t that long ago when sending customers a monthly newsletter was enough to move the needle.
 Now, many businesses are finding they need to send top-quality stuff every week, if not more in order to remain top-of-mind with their audience.

 For small businesses, with limited resources and budgets, this is crazy.
 For everyone else, in the medium-to-long term it’s clearly non-sustainable.

 So what’s the answer?
 Why are your marketing tactics not working as well as they used to?
 The clue to the answer lies in the question: It’s because they’re tactics.

 Tactics Evolve, Even If Strategy Stays The Same

 It wasn’t that long ago when taking out a display ad in the Yellow Pages would generate more new client business than it cost.
 Today, in many countries, the printed version of The Yellow Pages no longer exists.